Graphic: Three months that shook global markets

 LONDON (Reuters) - How much damage has the coronavirus and the oil price collapse inflicted on global financial markets this year?
 Put simply, it has probably been the most destructive sell-off since the Great Depression.

-The numbers have been staggering. $15 trillion has been wiped of world stock markets, oil has slumped 60% as Saudi Arabia and Russia have started a price war and emerging markets like Brazil, Mexico and South Africa have seen their currencies plummet more than 20%.
+The numbers have been staggering. $15 trillion has been wiped of world stock markets .MIWD00000PUS, oil has slumped 60% as Saudi Arabia and Russia have started a price war and emerging markets like Brazil, Mexico and South Africa have seen their currencies plummet more than 20%.

 “It has been like a train wreck,” Chris Dyer, Director of Global Equity at Eaton Vance, said.
 “You could see it coming and coming and coming, but you just couldn’t stop it happening.”